Unit Testing vs Functional Testing: A Detailed Comparison

 |Bug detection||Early detection of code issues||Identifies functional issues with the system|

 Now, let’s see key differentiating factors in detail.

-Unit Tests makes up the largest section of the pyramid, forming a solid base.
+Unit testing: Unit Tests makes up the largest section of the pyramid, forming a solid base.
 Unit tests are easy to create and run and hence they require a low cost.
 Because no. of unit tests are high, Developers use different unit testing tools to automate them based on the programming language and framework they use.

 Unit testing is a software testing method by which individual units of code are tested in isolation.
 The purpose of unit testing is to isolate the smallest testable parts of an API and verify that they function properly in isolation.
 A unit test can verify different behavioral aspects of the system under test(SUT), but mainly it verifies that the SUT produces the correct results.